evmts/tevm-monorepo/vm/api/docs/modules.md

 Ƭ **CallParams**: [`BaseCallParams`](modules.md#basecallparams) & \{ `data?`: `Hex` ; `deployedBytecode?`: `Hex` ; `salt?`: `Hex`  }

-Tevm action to execute a call on the vm
+Tevm params to execute a call on the vm
 Call is the lowest level method to interact with the vm and other messages such as contract and script are using call under the hood